-- 9A.
+- 12. Any thesis or dissertation is considered an "Educational Record" to the public, or may be subject to publication, prior to these documents being made available by consent from the student. - 13.
+Expectations will be set that students will review their completed thesis and dissertation for potential publication possibilities, and they will submit relevant papers ideally within 6 months after a defense.
+This expectation will be monitored on the pink sheet research evaluation forms. - 9.
+Program Area Competency Requirements.
+The Department requires all aspirants to the Ph.D. degree to demonstrate an acceptable level of professional competence within the chosen area of specialization before the terminal degree can be awarded.
+All students are required to teach at least one regularly scheduled undergraduate course typically before the end of their third year of residence.
+The course subject should include topics related to the student's area of specialization.
+The nature of the course and the scheduling should be discussed with the student's research advisor well in advance of the semester in which the student will be teaching.
+Teaching performance is evaluated by at least one member of the faculty who has regularly taught the course.
+This evaluation will become a part of the student's permanent departmental file.
+Additional competency requirements vary according to the particular program area and are listed below. - 9A.
 Clinical Program Tracks.
 Students enrolled in any of the Clinical Program Tracks (Adult Clinical, Clinical Child, Pediatric Health Clinical or Health Clinical) are required to successfully complete a one-year APA-accredited or an APPIC member internship.
 Each student must complete a thesis, pass the qualifying examination, successfully defend their dissertation proposal and complete all required coursework prior to leaving for internship.
-Because the Department requires students to have successfully defended a dissertation proposal prior to applying for internship, students need to defend their proposal no later than OCTOBER I of the year they apply for internship. - 9B.
+Because the Department requires students to have successfully defended a dissertation proposal prior to applying for internship, students need to defend their proposal no later than OCTOBER 1 of the year they apply for internship. - 9B.
 Non-Clinical Programs.
-Students enrolled in any of the non-clinical programs (Developmental, Evolutionary Science, Behavioral Neuroscience, Behavior Medicine) must have a paper published (or accepted for publication) in a recognized psychological journal prior to graduation.
+Students enrolled in any of the non-clinical programs (Developmental, Behavioral Neuroscience, Behavior Medicine) must have a paper published (or accepted for publication) in a recognized psychological journal prior to graduation.
 Papers submitted for publication but not yet accepted do not meet this requirement.
 A letter of acceptance indicating the title of the paper, the author(s) and journal name must be placed in the students' Departmental file prior to the awarding of the Ph.D.